-What if a technological innovation came along so all-transforming that it reversed the advance of civilisation?
+What if technological innovation was so all-transforming that it reversed the advance of civilisation?

 It has happened before.

-In recent centuries we’ve got used to the idea that constant technical innovations – the steam engine, electricity, air travel, antibiotics, contraception, the Internet – mean that, to quote the song, “Things can only get better”.
+In recent centuries we’ve got used to the idea that technical innovations – the steam engine, electricity, air travel, antibiotics, contraception, the Internet – mean that “Things can only get better”.

 Tell that to the collapsing dregs of the Roman Empire.
 Or the Aztecs.

-The image of simple people living in squalor amongst the ruins of a magnificent yet forgotten civilisation was a staple of romantic travellers in the 19th century.
+The image of people living in squalor amongst the ruins of magnificent, forgotten civilisations was a staple of romantic travellers in the 19th century.

 But what causes the collapse of a civilisation?

 Suppose it was not an outside shock – the Mongols, say – but a technological change?

 Biotime, at a stroke, removed the need for anyone to work by enabling them to sell their life expectancy to the highest bidder.